Overview

 - Serverless Web-Server Workload — Report storage and serving, autoscales from 1–3 replicas.

-- Identity & Policy — Identity bound to each workload with access to the configured storage cloud account and the service account secret.
+- Identity & Policy — Identity bound to each workload with access to the configured storage cloud account, plus

 This template does not create a GVC.
 You must deploy it into an existing GVC.